 If you are taking a taxi from a train station and it has 2 lines.
 A Foreign and Local, it’s ok to get in the Local line if you feel comfortable telling them where you are heading.
 We simply said Hyatt and they knew where to go. the Local line went much quicker than the Foreign line at the main train station and easily saved us a 15-30 minute longer wait.

-Itinerary for Kyoto with Kids
+1 Day Itinerary Kyoto with Kids

 Arashiyama Bamboo Forest and Monkey Park